liuk5546/English-Learner/README.md

 # English-Learner
-it's a preparation for tofel test. there are several folders in this project.
+it's a preparation for toefl test. there are several folders in this project.
 Let me show you how to run with it.
 1. 3000essential_oxford: fundamental vocabularies from Oxford dictionary.(50 words everyday, I should record the unfamiliar words, including usage, idioms, etc.)
 2. PK:  notes of Americano oral radio show.(2 passages each week.
 I should review them more than 3 times)
 3. TBBT: the big bang theory.